microsoft/pxt/docs/blog/online-learning.md

 ## Live Streaming from the MakeCode

 To help families with school closures, the MakeCode team will be streaming daily on how to learn coding using MakeCode editors.
+All streams will be recorded and available in the [MakeCode YouTube Channel](https://www.youtube.com/channel/UCye7YlvFUUQ1dSy0WZZ1T_Q).

 * 09:00AM PST - **micro:bit** - live stream at https://aka.ms/makecodemicrobitstream
 * 10:30AM PST - **Arcade** - live stream at https://aka.ms/makecodearcadestream